AdobeDocs/experience-platform.en/help/data-governance/api/labels.md

 ## Next steps

 This guide covered the use of the `/labels` endpoint in the Policy Service API.
-For steps on how to apply labels to datasets and fields, refer to the [labels API guide](../labels/api.md).
+For steps on how to apply labels to datasets and fields, refer to the [dataset labels API guide](../labels/dataset-api.md).